-The SR15 report was released by the Intergovernmental Panel on Climate Change (IPCC) in October 2018.
+IPCC report of 2021The AR6 WG1 report was released by the Intergovernmental Panel on Climate Change (IPCC) in August 2021.
 (The IPCC is the United Nations body for assessing the science related to climate change.)

 Some key excerpts are: